udacity/create-your-own-adventure/english/pokemon-go/pokemon-go.md

 After all your travels you only managed to catch Ratata.
 It turns out the rarest Pokemon where in your city all along.

+You buy a [Pokemon Go Plus](http://www.pokemongo.com/en-us/pokemon-go-plus/), and wander the streets with a glowing, vibrating device on your wrists.